PharosVPN — Platform Design

 - Compromised

-beacon→ attacker can see traffic metadata but profile bundles are E2E-encrypted ciphertext (§8).
+relay→ attacker can see traffic metadata but profile bundles are E2E-encrypted ciphertext (§8).
 Cannot mint certs. - Compromised

 5. Bootstrap & enrollment

-Node enrollment — helm nodes add <ssh-host>:
+Node enrollment — cox nodes add <ssh-host>:

 - The operator creates a VM on any provider and adds